 After treatment starts, your dog will need to be routinely tested to see how well the treatment is working.

 The dog is given a HbA1C blood test which gives an indication of the average blood glucose level for the past three months.It is very important that the dog is given a HbA1C blood test every three months.

 Pets with type 1 diabetes are given insulin injections and may need changes in diet, and may need to lose weight.
 Pets with type 2 diabetes do not need insulin because they can usually be controlled with diet, weight loss, and oral medication (Glipizide).

-Blood glucose monitoring will likely be an aspect of treatment.
-This involves lightly pricking your dog’s skin, gathering a few drops of blood and running it through a blood glucose meter.
-Most treatment plans also involve one or two insulin shots daily.
+Blood glucose monitoring will be an important aspect of treatment.
+This involves lightly pricking your dog’s skin on one of the paws and alternate paws everyday, gathering a drop of blood onto a test strip and running it through a blood glucose meter.
+Most treatment plans involve two insulin shots daily.

 Which Types of Insulin Do Pets Use?

 Ultimately your pet’s veterinarian will recommend the best types of insulin your pet will need.
 Below is a list of the more common types of insulin pets use that are diagnosed with diabetes:

 1.Regular crystalline insulin, which has a rapid onset and short duration of action, perhaps only a few hours.